DimEvil/tutorial-qgis-maxent/README.md

 ![study-area](https://github.com/dimEvil/tutorial-qgis-maxent/blob/master/poster/N2000Belgium.jpg)
-  *note* The study area should never be dependent on country borders. the study area needs to contain validated occurrences of the species modelled.
+  *note* The study area should never be dependent on country borders.
+The study area needs to contain validated occurrences of the species modeled.

 ## Prepare Datasets